A Complete Guide To Provincetown, Massachusetts (Updated 2026)

 Provincetown & Cape Cod High Speed Ferry to/from Boston - Provincetown is definitely a doable day trip from Boston.
 The best way to do a day trip to Provincetown is by to the ferry from Boston in the morning and then back again at night.
 The journey from Boston to Ptown only takes 90 minutes.

-The Anne Hutchinson Tour of Provincetown - Experience Province through the eyes of the 17th century feminist, Anne Hutchinson.
-On this unique tour you will get to learn about Anne Hutchinson while touring the historic Provincetown.
+The Anne Hutchinson Tour of Provincetown - Experience Provincetown through the eyes of the 17th century feminist, Anne Hutchinson on this tour.

 Mayflower Trolley Tour - This highly rated Mayflower Trolly Tour is a lovely way to see all of Provincetown.
-If you of older age or are not comfortable walking then this Mayflower Trolly Tour is perfect for you!
+If you are of older age or are not comfortable walking then this is perfect for you!

 Whale Watching Tour - While I never did this tour, I understand why it is ranked among the very best tours on the Cape!
 Seeing the whales from the outer Cape is honestly so amazing (I've been out that way fishing a few times) so this tour is definitely worth your time.